All Episodes

 That's from the agent, right?

-Now, Merchant instructed the CS to arrange meetings with individuals who merchant would could hire to carry out these actions.
+Now, Merchant instructed the CS to arrange meetings with individuals who Merchant could hire to carry out these actions.

-Specifically, merchant requested men who could do the killing, approximately 20 uh who could do the killing, approximately 25 people who could perform a protest as distraction after the murder occurred, and a woman to do reconnaissance.
+Specifically, Merchant requested men who could do the killing, approximately 20 who could do the killing, approximately 25 people who could perform a protest as a distraction after the murder occurred, and a woman to do reconnaissance.

 Merchant told the CS that these individuals needed to be trusted.

-Merchant also stated that he wanted to the hitmen to procure him as untraceable phone, procurement untraceable phone, so they could communicate securely.
+Merchant also stated that he wanted the hitmen to procure him as untraceable phone, procure him an untraceable phone, so they could communicate securely.

-Someone in there is gonna be an informant, right?
+Someone in there is going to be an informant, right?

 Assuming the CS wasn't a bad guy, one of those 25 would be an informant at some point.

-This is gotta be one of the dumbest criminals ever.
+This guy would be one of the dumbest criminals ever.

 But, you know, I guess he's looking at it like, yo, we need to really take out Trump.